k2view-academy/K2View-Academy/articles/TDM/tdm_overview/03_business_entity_overview.md

 #### TDM Hierarchy with Several Root LUs

 A TDM BE may include several Root LUs which have the same list of entities.
-For example, if the entity ID of both LUs- Customer and Billing- is Customer ID, then the BE hierarchy may look as follows:
+For example, if the entity ID of both the Customer and Billing LUs is Customer ID, then the BE hierarchy may look as follows:

 ![BE with several roots](images/be_hierarchy_with_several_root_lu.png)